homo-developer/web-shell/README.md

 ## Installation

-1. Upload `anyname.php` to your server or localhost directory.
+1. Upload `shell.php` to your server or localhost directory.
 2. Open the file in your browser.

 ## Usage